-Build a Preferred Post-Acute Medical Network in 7 Steps
+7 Steps to Building a Preferred Post-Acute Medical Network

 Amidst pressure to reduce readmissions, improve care quality, and increase patient engagement, providers have been looking to implement strategies to help keep patients from returning to acute care.
 One of these strategies is building a preferred post-acute network.

-Once you have received proposals and applications, it’s time to evaluate the potential facilities.
-A few key metrics to consider include mortality, census, readmissions, average length of stay, and geographic coverage.
+- Step 4: Evaluate the Facilities: Once you have received proposals and applications, it’s time to evaluate the potential facilities.
+A few key metrics to consider include mortality, census, readmissions, the average length of stay, and geographic coverage.
 Additionally, in-person visits and interviews help to determine which post-acute providers will be the best partners.
 Seeing the facility, meeting providers, and hearing them talk about their services will give you a better sense of how patients will experience care in their facility.

 Stay tuned for our next blog about managing and maintaining a preferred post-acute network.

 Check out our Four Questions Series with Houston Methodist Coordinated Care to learn how they use PatientPing to better manage their post-acute network.